When looking for a mortgage, you have the option of a variable-rate mortgage (such as tracker mortgages) or a fixed-rate mortgage.

 - 40 year fixed term mortgage deals

-The advantage of these deals is that mortgage borrowers don’t have to worry about fluctuating interest rates or remortgaging during the longer lifetime of their mortgages.
-As these deals are now becoming more commonplace, they may be of interest to you.
+The advantage of a longer fixed-rate mortgage deal is that mortgage borrowers don’t have to worry about fluctuating interest rates or remortgaging during the longer lifetime of their mortgages.
+As these mortgage deals are now becoming more commonplace, they may be of interest to you.
 Such deals include the new mortgage ‘full term’ products that we discuss below, which are becoming increasingly attractive to home buyers.

-Fixing your mortgage rate for the full term
+Fixing your mortgage interest rate for the full term

 Several lenders including Kensington mortgages have launched mortgage products that allow borrowers to fix their mortgage rates ‘for life. ‘

-These give borrowers the opportunity to take out a full-length contract, without the worry of remortgaging down the line.
+These give borrowers the opportunity to take out a fixed rate for the full mortgage term, without the worry of remortgaging down the line.
 Some of these deals are also portable so homeowners can transfer their mortgage to a new property once they move.

-Lending restrictions might apply when fixing a mortgage rate for the full term, depending on specific mortgage lenders.
+Lending restrictions might apply when fixing mortgage interest rates for the full term, depending on specific mortgage lenders.
 Options may be limited to those over 50, for example, as a 40-year mortgage is unlikely to be offered to them.

 The benefits of a longer fixed-rate full mortgage term